pretix/pretix/doc/user/payments/fees.rst

              legislation might already be in place or become relevant from January 2018 the latest.
 This is not legal advice.
 If in doubt, consult a lawyer or refrain from charging payment fees.

+If you go for the first option (as you should in the EU), you can just leave the payment fee fields in pretix' settings empty.

 If you go for the second option, you can configure pretix to charge the payment method fees to your user.
 You can define both an absolute fee as well as a percental fee based on the order total.
 If you do so, there are two different ways in which pretix can calculate the fee.
 Normally, it is fine to just go with the default setting, but